U.S. flag

 Introduction

-Many women know all too well the symptoms of cystitis – an inflammation of the bladder, also often referred to as a urinary tract infection (UTI).
-The symptoms include frequent trips to the bathroom and a stinging and burning sensation when peeing (urinating).
-Although these are often very unpleasant, there are effective treatments.
+Cystitis is a type of urinary tract infection (UTI) where the bladder is inflamed.
+Many women know the symptoms all too well.
+These include frequent trips to the bathroom and a stinging and burning sensation when peeing.
+Although the symptoms are often very unpleasant, there are effective treatments.

 Uncomplicated cystitis usually clears up without any problems.
 Antibiotics are effective, but they aren't always needed.